What’s In Your Water?

 COMMON ONTARIO WATER PROBLEMS

-According to a report by CNN, more than 5,000 water treatment plants across the United States are in violation of the Water Quality Association standards and contributing to the water health crisis
+According to a report by CNN, more than 5,000 water treatment plants across North America are in violation of the Water Quality Association standards and contributing to the water health crisis

 - Failure to properly test the wa